pokt-network/pocket/app/pocket/doc/README.md

 Things like "should the RPC server be enabled?", "what port should it be listening to?" are all defined in the config file.

-For a detailed overview of all the possible settings, please look `RuntimeMgr` [README.md](../../../runtime/docs/README.md).
+For a detailed overview of all the possible settings, please review `RuntimeMgr` at [README.md](../../../runtime/docs/README.md).

 ## Genesis